Mohan Kumaramangalam: Personal life

 Mohan Kumaramangalam married Kalyani Mukerjee, niece of Bengali politician Ajoy Mukherjee in 1943.
 Ajoy Mukherjee, later, served as the Chief Minister of West Bengal.
 The couple had a son, Rangarajan Kumaramangalam and two daughters.
 Rangarajan Kumaramangalam was a member of the Indian National Congress and later, the Bharatiya Janata Party and served as a minister in the Narasimha Rao and Atal Behari Vajpayee governments.
 Mohan's daughter, Lalitha Kumaramangalam contested the 2004 and 2009 Lok Sabha elections as a Bharatiya Janata Party candidate from Tiruchirapalli and lost on both occasions.

-Mohan Kumaramangalam's brother P. P. Kumaramangalam was a distinguished army officer who served as India's Chief of Army Staff.
+Mohan Kumaramangalam's brother P. P. Kumaramangalam was an army officer who served as India's Chief of Army Staff.
 His sister, Parvathi Krishnan was a politician of the Communist Party of India and served three terms as Member of Parliament from Coimbatore.

-Kumaramangalam's grandson, Muktesh Mukherjee, and his wife Xiaomao Bai, are among the two Canadian passengers aboard Malaysia Airlines Flight 370 which went missing since 8 March 2014.
+Kumaramangalam's grandson, Muktesh Mukherjee, and his wife Xiaomao Bai, were among the two Canadian passengers aboard Malaysia Airlines Flight 370 which went missing in 8 March 2014.
+Muktesh's father was the JSW Steel director, Malay Mukherjee.
+Malay's brother, Manoj Kumar Mukherjee was a supreme court judge and another brother, Milon Mukherjee is a Senior Advocate at the Calcutta High Court.

-Another grandson of Mohan Kumaramanglam is Rangarajan Mohan Kumaramangalam, who has joined politics after working as an entrepreneur and for technology companies.
-He unsuccessfully contested the Lok Sabha polls 2014 from Salem on a Congress ticket.
-He is the working president of Tamil Nadu Congress Committee.